snsinfu/quiver-plot/README.md

 - Setting `head_aspect_ratio` to a small value makes the arrowhead pointy.
   The `a` key of each arrow overrides this parameter.

+If `length` is so small that the shaft and the arrowhead cannot be drawn in the specified shape, **quiver** omits the shaft and only draws a downscaled arrowhead.
+The aspect ratio of the head is unchanged.

-If you plot arrows with varying shaft widths, you may want to scale `head_aspect_ratio` linearly or with the square root of `shaft_width`, thus contracting the arrowhead as arrow thickens.
+Note: If you plot arrows with varying shaft widths, you may want to scale `head_aspect_ratio` linearly or with the square root of `shaft_width`, thus contracting the arrowhead as arrow thickens.
 These seem to produce aesthetically better-looking results than that without scaling.